 Studies have shown that tile floors produce 7 to 12 times more sound in comparison to carpets.

 Buying The Right Carpet for Sound Absorption

 There are many variables to consider when buying the right carpet for sound absorption.
 For this article, let us look at three of these variables.

 Surface construction refers to the surface of the carpet, whether the fibers are clustered or far apart.
 Surface construction also refers to the surface and its penetrability.

 As the carpet’s surface emulates hard surfaces more and more, the amount of absorbed sound reduces.
-This property is why it is essential to buy a carpet with a pretty ruffled surface and has a pretty soft surface.
+This property is why it is essential to buy a carpet with a pretty ruffled surface and a pretty soft surface.

 Carpet material is very significant when considering which carpet to buy.
 Some experts have vocally announced that wool is the most optimal material to be used whenever there is a consideration for sound absorption.

-Experts have reasoned that this is because wool has the best sound transmission class and impacts transmission class compared to other materials.
+Experts have reasoned that this is because wool has the best sound transmission class and impacts the transmission class compared to other materials.